GrahamArden/notes/work/psqa/mobius.md

 - If changing to Level 2 a comment should be added in the notes at the bottom of the page.
 Examples are given below:
 - - ``` Level 2 pass.
 Split carriage and mixed energy plan, therefore appropriate to accept at Level 2.
 3D gamma reviewed and acceptable```
   - ``` Level 2 pass.
 3D gamma reviewed and acceptable.
 PTV passes criteria.
 Failing points are low and within the lung.```
+- Once the plan has been recalculated go into External Beam Planning and run the "Mobius" script to produce a short summary report.
+- Import into "Documents" and, assuming a pass at Level 2, approve the report.
+- Select the appropriate PTVs
 - Failures at Level 2 should be referred to an MPE
 - Parameters for each level are given in TP-PRT-2